-Based on the results of the feasibility study, the Town will continue to pursue its first option: a joint Fire/Police public safety facility on the current Fire Station site.
+Based on the results of the feasibility study, the Town continued to pursue its first option, a joint Fire/Police public safety facility on the current Fire Station site.
 The cost of constructing this new facility is currently estimated at approximately \$8.8 million dollars.
-This matter is likely to appear before the voters at the 2007 Spring Town Meeting.
+The project was approved at the May, 2007 Annual Town Meeting, was bid in February, 2008 and is expected to be completed in June, 2009.